croessner/nauthilus-website/docs/configuration/reference.md

 - `env`
 - `patch`

 They are processed before the final runtime configuration is built.
+Include paths and patch paths are loader controls and are not environment-template strings; final values produced by included files and patch payloads are expanded.

 ## Validation